-Budapest, Hungary – Hungarian Prime Minister Viktor Orban is using the coronavirus crisis to “fuel xenophobic and anti-migrant rhetoric rather than to focus on developing an actionable plan” to deal with the outbreak, Human Rights Watch (HRW) has warned.
+Budapest, Hungary – Prime Minister Viktor Orban is using the coronavirus crisis to fuel xenophobia and “anti-migrant rhetoric rather than to focus on developing an actionable plan” to deal with the outbreak, Human Rights Watch (HRW) has warned.

 According to Lydia Gall, senior researcher for Eastern Europe and the Western Balkans at Human Rights Watch, the government of Viktor Orban is “trying to distract the Hungarian people with anti-foreigner rhetoric” and promote his own anti-migration agenda in order to deflect criticism regarding his handling of the crisis or the unpreparedness of Hungary’s healthcare system in dealing with the pandemic.

 “Instead of instrumentalizing the virus to further its own xenophobic populist agenda, the Hungarian government owes it to the people in Hungary to ensure that the broken public health care system and its medical staff can do a proper job in containing the virus”.

 Before even declaring a state of national emergency and banning all foreigners, including EU nationals, to enter its territory, the Hungarian government announced that it would suspend for an indefinite period of time admission of asylum-seekers to the two transit zones on its border with Serbia – arguing most of them came from high-risk countries.